I often describe myself (and please don’t laugh) as a creative soul trapped in a corporate role.

 Some ideas for objects:

 Literally looking around and spotting objects can give you a great list to use.
-Or buy some picture cards.
-I use and recommend these. (aff link).
+Or buy some picture cards like the ones in this video and post.

 Let me know how you get on if you use this approach.